Board of Directors 2025

 Vicki Meath, Executive Director

-Vicki comes to Just Economics with a background in community organizing.
+Vicki Meath (she/her) came to Just Economics with a background in community organizing.
 She has worked on environmental, social and economic justice issues ranging from responsible oil and gas drilling to protecting health and human services in the Ohio state budget.
 In 2006, Vicki worked with Let Justice Roll and Cleveland Jobs with Justice on the successful campaign to raise the state minimum wage and continued to work with Jobs with Justice on the Cuyahoga County Living Wage Campaign and other worker justice issues.
 Vicki has a strong commitment to and passion for economic justice work.
 Vicki has a daughter and has lived in the Asheville area since 2007.
 She is involved in a variety of community activities and lives in West Asheville.

 Sam Stites, Living Wage Program Coordinator

-Sam Stites is a Transylvania County-based organizer and policy advocate with experience in labor and political organizing.
-He joins the staff as a member of the Living Wage Coalition of Transylvania County, a former member of JE’s Board of Directors, and a graduate of Voices for Economic Justice.
+Sam Stites (he/him) is a Transylvania County-based organizer and policy advocate with experience in labor and political organizing.
+He joined the staff as a member of the Living Wage Coalition of Transylvania County, a former member of JE’s Board of Directors, and a graduate of Voices for Economic Justice.
 Having moved to WNC in 2018 to care for a loved one, he quickly became involved in movement and coalition building, and is thrilled at the prospect of continuing to strengthen rural organizing infrastructure in the greater-WNC counties with Just Economics.
 Sam received a master’s in city & regional planning from UNC–Chapel Hill where he focused primarily on economic security, labor in North Carolina, civil justice issues, and wages.
 He loves exploring WNC, hiking and swimming, and his two cats.

 Emma H. Nguyen, Operations Manager